aradi/nanocut/doc/examples.rst

   planes_normal_coordsys: cartesian

-You should obtain accordingly a 165 atom cluster as in Figure :ref:`fig-octahedral-diamond`.
+You should obtain a 165 atom cluster as in Figure :ref:`fig-octahedral-diamond`.

   .. _fig-octahedral-diamond: